nativenewengland/map/README.md

 ## Pages

 - `index.html` – interactive map displaying markers with custom icons and popups.
+You can upload a map image directly in the browser to preview different custom maps.
 - `admin.html` – dashboard for adding, importing, and exporting markers.
 Data is stored in `localStorage` and can be exported as JSON or a JS array for updating `markers.js`.

 ## Development